Compressed Indexes for Fast Search of Semantic Data: Introduction

-In this work, we focus on the \emph{triple indexing problem} and tackle the issue of reducing the space of representation of the integer triples while attaining to efficient resolution of all possible selection patterns, noting that this is crucial for guaranteeing practical SPARQL query evaluation.
-Moving from a critical analysis of the state-of-the-art, we note that existing solutions require too much space, because these either: rely on materializing all possible permutations of the S-P-O components~\cite{Hexastore,RDF3xjournal}; use expensive additional supporting structures~\cite{HDT2,RDF3xjournal}; do not use sophisticated data compression techniques to effectively reduce the space for encoding triple identifiers~\cite{BitMat,TripleBit}.
+In this work, we focus on the \emph{triple indexing problem} that is to design a static index for the integer triples that attains to efficient resolution of all possible selection patterns using as little space as possible.
+This is crucial to guarantee practical SPARQL query evaluation.
+Therefore, we do not directly manage a string dictionary mapping URIs to integer IDs that, as discussed above, is a different problem.

+Moving from a critical analysis of the state-of-the-art, we note that existing solutions to the problem require too much space, because either: rely on materializing all possible permutations of the S-P-O components~\cite{Hexastore,RDF3xjournal}; use expensive additional supporting structures~\cite{HDT2,RDF3xjournal}; do not use sophisticated data compression techniques to effectively reduce the space for encoding triple identifiers~\cite{BitMat,TripleBit}.
 Furthermore, this additional space overhead does not always pay off in terms of reduced query response time.
-The aim of this work is addressing these issues by proposing compressed indexes for RDF data that are both compact \emph{and} fast.
-In particular, our main contributions are the following:
+The aim of this work is that of addressing these issues by proposing compressed indexes for RDF data that are both compact \emph{and} fast.